 Assignment 5-2 (20 points)

-In Assignment 4-2 you downloaded the ESRI ArcGIS Desktop Tutorial Data and completed Exercise 1 of ESRI’s ArcGIS Network Analyst Tutorial.
+In Assignment 4-2 you completed Exercise 1 of ESRI’s ArcGIS Network Analyst Tutorial.
 For this assignment, you will complete Exercise 3 and Exercise 5.
 As you’re completing the exercises, address the following questions and submit your responses in the form of an M.S.
-Word document to Assignment 5-2 in Canvas.
+Word document (no more than 500 words) to Assignment 5-2 in Canvas.

 - Exercise 3: Finding the best route using a network dataset.